cerebral/cerebral/docs/api/error.md

 # Error

-_since version 4.0_
-The **CerebralError** allows you to create your own error types to be used to catch errors in your signals.
+The **CerebralError** allows you to create your own error types to be used to catch errors in your sequences.
 The **catch** handler defined on the module will propagate up to parent modules.
 That means if a nested module does not catch an error, one of the parent modules can catch it if configured to do so.

 ```js
 import { CerebralError } from 'cerebral'